M.Eng. Recruiting and Placement FAQ

 The following FAQs address recruiting and placement questions that prospective applicants have raised about Cornell's Master of Engineering program in Operations Research and Information Engineering

 What jobs are open to graduates of the program?Click to Open

 To learn about careers in Operations Research and Information Engineering, the website of INFORMS, the professional Operations Research organization, is a good place to start.
 INFORMS provides several career profiles that will give you an idea of the breadth of employment opportunities.
 You will also find job listings, including both business and academic jobs, and a list of companies that employ OR professionals.

-Similar resources can be found through the Institute of Industrial Engineers (IIE), the professional Industrial Engineering organization.
+Similar resources can be found through the Institute of Industrial amd Systems Engineers (IISE), the professional Industrial Engineering organization.
 Students interested in the Financial Engineering option should consult the International Association of Financial Engineers (IAFE).

 Details on career development and placement reports for Cornell Master in Engineering with Financial Engineering students can be found on CFEM's placement statistics page.